vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-inner-loop/index.md

     ![VS Code file Extensions UI](images/image3.png "Find the Tanzu extension settings menu and open it.")

 2. In the settings screen, under **Tanzu: Local Path**, enter the full path for the directory of the local clone of your git project.
-Under **Tanzu: Namespace**, enter the `$DEVELOPMENT_NAMESPACE` set in the guide for [deploying an application](/guides/tanzu-application-platform-deploying-a-workload).
+Under **Tanzu: Namespace**, enter the Namespace.
 Under **Tanzu: Source Image**, enter your Docker Hub account name and repository as shown.

     ![VS Code file Extensions Setting UI](images/image4.png "Fill out the fields as shown.")